info-sec-bot/info-sec-bot-v2/README.md

  - 🛸 Into AppSec, Quantum Computing, and Reverse Engineering.

- - I do fullstack and a bit of everything :heart:
+ - Currenty working on projects in Python and Terraform HCL 🧮

  - All About living life at its best.